annaskoulikari/learninggit/README.md

 <sup>([back to table of contents](#table-of-contents))</sup>

-In Chapter 6 of Learning Git, you are instructed to choose a hosting service and set up an authentication method.
-If you choose to use the HTTPS authentication method and you are using Bitbucket, you must create an app password.
+In Chapter 6 of Learning Git, you are instructed to choose a hosting service and set up the authentication details to connect to remote repositories over the HTTPS or SSH protocols.
+If you choose to connect over HTTPS and you are using Bitbucket, you must create an app password.

 The instructions for how to create an app password in Bitbucket are available at: [Bitbucket Support - Create an App password](https://support.atlassian.com/bitbucket-cloud/docs/create-an-app-password/).

-While going through the instructions above, keep in mind the below notes that were presented to you in Chapter 6.

-When creating an app password in Bitbucket:
+When creating an app password in Bitbucket: keep in mind the below notes:

 - The Label field represents the name for the app password.
 - The permissions describe what this app password will be able to authenticate.
 For the purposes of this book you should select at least the options under the sections, Account, Workspace membership, Projects, Repositories, and Pull Requests.